nayakashish/the-project-jnst/final.md

 - **Test Plan**:
   We developed a test plan addressing both functional and non-functional requirements.
 - **Testing Tools and Frameworks**:
-  - **Pytest**: Used extensively to test
+  - **Pytest**: Used extensively to test frontend and backend, including:
-    - **Functional Tests**: User requirements, weather data retrival, dashboard customization, CI/CD pipeline database testing.
+    - **Functional Tests**: User requirements, weather data retrival, dashboard customization, page contents, logged-in user vs logged-out user functionality.
     - **Non Functional Tests**: Security, useability reliablity, performace, maintainability.
     - **Component Testing**: Database, server, and UI were tested independently to isolate issues.
 - **Automation**:
-  - All tests were manually initiated using Pytest.
-No automated CI tools (e.g., Jenkins or GitHub Actions) were employed to run tests automatically.
+  - Our project heavily utilized manual tests using Pytest and our Models-Test Plan.
+We would frequently run through the test plan spreadsheet to ensure new features passed requirements as well as verify previous features continued functioning.
+We did not utilize automated tests, such as GitHub Actions unfortunately, due to lack of time and the lack of priority our team placed on it.

 #### Reflection and Future Improvements
 - **Effectiveness**:
-  The current approach effectively identified and resolved bugs.
+   - The current approach effectively identified and resolved bugs.
 However, manually triggering tests was time-consuming.
+   - The test spreadsheet visually showcases the features as they were implemented and prompted team members to test edge cases to validate previous functionality and ensure smooth integration.
 - **Future Changes**:
   - Introduce **automated testing tools** (e.g., GitHub Actions) to streamline testing and integrate it into the CI pipeline.
   - Expand the test suite to include performance tests and load testing.